PowerDNS/pdns/docs/backends/generic-postgresql.rst

 ``gpgsql-dnssec``
 ^^^^^^^^^^^^^^^^^

 Enable DNSSEC processing for this backend.
-Default=no.
+Default: no.

 .. _setting-gpsql-extra-connection-parameters: